victorw999/dyode-liquid-test/README.md

 		○ denim:jeans

 ```
 // since we can't create object in liquid.
-So the workout I'm using is to split key/val pairs into two arrays, and will retrieve value based on the key's index.
+So the workaround I'm using is to split key/val pairs into two arrays, and will retrieve value based on the key's index.

 {% capture string %}
    fruit:apple,vegetable:carrot,cloth:t-shirt,denim:jeans